carlosp420/nymphalidae_diversification/MS.md

 diversification of modern montane plant and animal taxa (Hoorn et al. 2010) including Ithomiini butterflies and Solanaceae hostplants.
-Moreover, all Solanaceae clades currently present in New World originated in South America (Olmstead, 2013) as well as Ithomiini butterflies (Wahlberg et al. 2009).
+Moreover, all Solanaceae clades currently present in New World originated in South America (Olmstead, 2013) as well as Ithomiini butterflies [@wahlberg2009].
 Therefore, there is evidence for a process of “diffuse cospeciation” of Ithomiinae and hostplants.